 The importance of workforce management in employee engagement

 Last but not least (in fact this may be the most beneficial thing in this article), having good WFM systems in place increases employee morale.
-The efficiency, transparency and increased manager-employee communication improves feelings of openness in your employees, making them more engaged and enthusiastic about their jobs.
+The efficiency, transparency and increased manager-employee communication improve feelings of openness in your employees, making them more engaged and enthusiastic about their jobs.

 Additionally, the autonomous nature of working using WFM programs allows workers a sense of self-sufficiency and importance, increasing employees’ overall enjoyment in their work – which will inevitably increase their productivity.